 Each channel has switches to allow connection of the force (FOHx) and sense (MEASVHx) lines to a central PMU for calibration purposes.
-There is one set of SYS\FORCE and SYS\SENSE pins per device.
+There is one set of SYS_FORCE and SYS_SENSE pins per device.
+For calibration purposes, it is recommended the SYS_FORCE path be connected individually to each PMU channel, FOH path.